Cosmian/kms/crate/cli/test_data/certificates/README.md

  - a server certificate in a PKCS12 file to enable HTTPS on the server
  - a client certificate to authenticate to the server with CN being test.client@cosmian.com

-Assuming the PKCS12 password is `password` (entered when the script runs), the following command will start the server:
+Since the PKCS12 password is `password` (see script), the following command will start the server:

 ```sh
 RUST_LOG="cosmian=debug" cargo run --bin cosmian_kms_server -- \